eigbejosh1234/Brute-Force-Attack-Investigation-Using-Splunk-Real-Alert-Triggered-Scenario-/README.md

   This project simulates a real Security OPerations Center (SOC) workflow for detecting and investigating brute force attacks in a controlled lab environment.

   **STEP1 VIEWING OF ALERT DASHBOARD** <br>
     I clicked on **Alert** to view if an alert has been triggered.
-So i discovered that an alert titled **BRUTE FORCE DETECTION LAB VALIDATED** was already triggered.
+So i discovered an alert titled **BRUTE FORCE DETECTION LAB VALIDATED** was already triggered.

 <img width="561" height="139" alt="image" src="https://github.com/user-attachments/assets/81d936c5-b709-4ba4-ab3b-2cc1a15c2c4a" />

-I clicked on the title for proper investigation and i discovered that two result has already been recorded with timestamp
+I clicked on the title for proper investigation, and i discovered that two result has already been recorded with timestamp

 **(1)** 	2026-02-19 11:05:00 WAT 	View Results <br>
 **(2)** 	2026-02-18 14:10:01 WAT 	View Results